fmi-basel/brainscales-2-surrogate-gradients/README.md

 **Important:** To run the code in this repository you need access to a neuromorphic BrainScaleS-2 system and the corresponding software stack.

+You can explore the examples provided here in a software-only mode by specifying the `--software-only` option.

 ## Dependencies